-- Written premium for 2017 is 2% below that for 2016. - The decrease in 2017 following 7 consecutive years of increases is primarily driven by decreases in insurer charged rates. - Written premium for the first 3 months of 2018 is consistent with the same period for 2017.
+- Written premium for 2017 is 2% below that for 2016. - The decrease in 2017 following 7 consecutive years of increases is primarily driven by decreases in insurer charged rates more than offsetting increases in employer payroll. - Written premium for the first six months of 2018 is consistent with the same period for 2017.